pat5080/Game-Management/docs/comms-guidelines.md

-Availability
+##  Availability

 We respond to newly opened issues within 48 hours during business hours.
-This is advertised in our README.
-It is the responsibility of pat5080 team to stick to this response time.
+It is the responsibility of pat5080 to stick to this response time.